yugabyte/yugabyte-db/docs/content/preview/reference/drivers/java/postgres-jdbc-reference.md

 ## Download the driver dependency

-PostgreSQL JDBC Drivers are available as a Maven dependency, and you can download the driver by adding the following dependency into the Java project.
+PostgreSQL JDBC Driver is available as a Maven dependency, and you can download the driver by adding the following dependency into the Java project.

 ### Maven dependency